 Don’t add hashtags on Facebook, it isn’t the right platform to use them on.
 They hurt your algorithm and no one looks for hashtags there.
 The whole point of using a hashtag is for your post to be found when people are looking through other posts that included the same hashtag.
 Use them on Twitter when they fit into the 140 character limit and jump in on their trending hashtags!
 That’s a great way to be found!
 Use as many hashtags as you can on Instagram, especially now with their new algorithm.
 You have 30 chances to be found on Instagram because you can include up to 30 hashtags per post.
 Make them worth it!

 Posting Generic Content

 Business owners must, at all costs, avoid posting generic materials that have no distinctive branding attached or incorporated.
 For example, we regularly see the same memes, stock photos, and wording in social media postings.
 In a saturated marketplace it is vital to ensure that all of your content fits your brand and stands out from the crowd and it’s impossible to do this with re-used material and ideas.

 Group tags are outdated.
-Group tagging fellow business owners in hopes of growing a new startup business by reaching others’ connections is no longer acceptable; in fact, it is amateurish and frowned upon.
+Group tagging fellow business owners in hopes of growing a new startup business by reaching others’ connections are no longer acceptable; in fact, it is amateurish and frowned upon.
 It is far better to join a business group or business network to learn how to professionally and organically grow clientele than to group tag fellow business owners and risk losing business connections that could help in the long run.